Jimmy Wales: Career

-Chicago Options Associates and Bomis

 In 1994, Wales took a job with Chicago Options Associates, a futures and options trading firm in Chicago, Illinois.
 Wales has described himself as having been addicted to the Internet from an early stage, writing computer code during his leisure time.
-During his studies in Alabama, he had become an obsessive player of Multi-User Dungeons (MUDs)—a type of virtual role-playing game—and thereby experienced the potential of computer networks to foster large-scale collaborative projects.
+During his studies in Alabama, he had become an obsessive player of multi-user dungeons (MUDs)—a type of virtual role-playing game—and thereby experienced the potential of computer networks to foster large-scale collaborative projects.

-Inspired by the remarkably successful initial public offering of Netscape in 1995, and having accumulated capital through "speculating on interest-rate and foreign-currency fluctuations", Wales decided to leave the realm of financial trading and became an Internet entrepreneur.
-In 1996, he and two partners founded Bomis, a web portal featuring user-generated webrings and, for a time, erotic photographs.
+Inspired by the successful initial public offering of Netscape in 1995, and having accumulated capital through "speculating on interest-rate and foreign-currency fluctuations", Wales decided to leave the realm of financial trading and became an Internet entrepreneur.
+In 1996, he and two partners founded Bomis, a web portal featuring user-generated webrings and, for a time, softcore pornography.
 Wales described it as a "guy-oriented search engine" with a market similar to that of Maxim magazine; the Bomis venture did not ultimately turn out to be successful.